 - The FHA mortgage loan to be refinanced must be current

-- If borrowers use a streamline refinance, cash in excess of $500 may not be taken out on refinanced mortgages
+- If borrowers use a streamlined refinance, cash over $500 may not be taken out on refinanced mortgages

-Because of this, lenders pay for any closings costs that occur during this transaction.
-Lenders are not allowed to include closing costs in the new mortgage amount of a streamline refinance according to the FHA.
-Straightforwardly, using an FHA streamline refinance allows current FHA loan borrowers the option to lower the rate on their mortgage without meeting an extensive list of criteria.
+Because of this, lenders pay for any closing costs that occur during this transaction.
+According to the FHA, lenders are not allowed to include closing costs in the new mortgage amount of a streamlined refinance.
+Simply put, using an FHA streamline refinance allows current FHA loan borrowers the option to lower the rate on their mortgage without meeting an extensive list of criteria.

-FHA streamline is a refinancing program for current homeowners who currently own an FHA loan.
-If current FHA borrowers decide to refinance their mortgage, they can either refinance as a 5-year adjustable rate mortgage (ARM), or a 15, 20, 25, or 30-year fixed-rate loan.
+FHA streamline is a refinancing program for current homeowners who have an FHA loan.
+If current FHA borrowers decide to refinance their mortgage, they can either refinance as a five-year adjustable-rate mortgage (ARM), or a 15, 20, 25, or 30-year fixed-rate loan.
 This program can be utilized under certain qualifications, such as:

 - Today’s mortgage rates are lower than your current mortgage rate